agiac/rivo/README.md

 }
 ```

-A `Stream` is a read only channel of items.
+`Stream` is a read only channel of items.
+As the name suggests, it represents a stream of data.

 ```go
 type Stream[T any] <-chan Item[T]
 ```

-A `Pipeable` is a function that takes a context and a stream of one type and returns a stream of the same or a different type.
+`Pipeable` is a function that takes a `context.Context` and a `Stream` of one type and returns a `Stream` of the same or a different type.
-It allows for easy composition of data pipelines via pipe functions.
+Pipeables can be composed together using the one of the `Pipe` functions.

 ```go
 type Pipeable[T, U any] func(ctx context.Context, stream Stream[T]) Stream[U]